The Mopar stories site

 jeep renegade badge in mud

 The Rubicon test: AMC started testing every Jeep on the Rubicon Trail.
-Because erosion changes the trail every year, former AMC people measured key trail obstacles and re-recreated them at Chrysler’s proving grounds.
-(The Cherokee went across the actual Rubicon Trail, too.)
+Because erosion changes the trail every year, key trail obstacles were carefully re-recreated at Chrysler’s proving grounds; they have to be rebuilt every year.

-The Jeep Renegade was converted from a GM-Fiat platform.
-The plan was for a quick and cheap job, mostly done in India.
-Jeep leaders, unhappy with the results, convinced CEO Sergio Marchionne to send it back.
-Two years and a hefty sum of cash later, they had far more off-road capability and body strength than most other vehicles in its class.
-The Trailhawk version had 8.7 inches of ground clearance and better off-road clearance angles than the Cherokee.
-The Renegade might not be able to take on the Rubicon Trail, largely because of a lack of power, but it still had a tough body right till its end.
+The Jeep Renegade was converted from a GM-Fiat platform; it was meant to be a quick and cheap adaptation, mostly done in India.
+Jeep leaders, unhappy with the results, convinced CEO Sergio Marchionne to start over.
+Two years later, they had something better, with far more off-road capability and body strength than most other vehicles in its class.
+The Trailhawk version had 8.7 inches of ground clearance.
+It might not be able to take on the Rubicon Trail, largely because of a lack of power, but it still had a tough body right till its end.

 two Jeep Renegade crossovers